The Power of a Small College

 - The college offers many ways to stay engaged outside of the classroom, including more than 57 clubs and organizations, 20 national academic honoraries and 19 varsity athletic teams.
-Students have an opportunity to fill more than 350 leadership positions, volunteer locally or internationally, perform in one of 14 music ensembles, or join a theatre production.
+Students have an opportunity to fill more than 350 leadership positions, volunteer locally or internationally, perform in one of 14 music ensembles, or join a theatre production, among other possibilities.

 - The Wildcat football team has the longest winning streak of any college football team in the country – 62 consecutive winning seasons.
 The baseball team won the national NCAA Division III championship in 2013, and the women’s softball team won the national championship title twice, in 2007 and 2011.

-- Linfield is regularly named to the President’s Higher Education Community Service Honor Roll, with more than 900 students volunteering.
+- Linfield is regularly named to the President’s Higher Education Community Service Honor Roll, with nearly 500 students volunteering 8,100 service hours.
 Their priorities include sustainability, and outreach to disadvantaged youth and the homeless.

 - Linfield is home to the Oregon Nobel Laureate Symposium, a unique program that brings Nobel laureates to campus.